Weebly Review for Small Businesses 2020

 Read our experience using Weebly to build a small-business website.

-We approached this Weebly review a lot like a girl trying to figure out if her man’s really “marriage material.”
+We approached this Weebly review a lot like someone trying to figure out if their partner’s really “marriage material.”

 We went through Weebly’s templates, tools, and e-commerce features.
 We did a quick browse of the app store to get a complete picture of what our business could be like as a Weebly website.
-And we all know that guy who’s different with his friends than he is in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.
+And we all know that person who’s different with their friends than they are in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.